Rental Certificate Compliance Verdict

 01

-• A pre-1978 rental unit needs a current lead-safe or lead-free certificate before a new lease, a lease renewal, or rental-license action.
+• A pre-1978 Philadelphia rental file is live when the unit is moving into a new lease, a lease renewal, or a rental-license step.

-• Post-1978 units file for the construction-date exemption instead of lead certification.
+• Post-1978 units usually move through the construction-date exemption instead of the lead certificate lane.

 02